Glossary

 S

-A Small Generation Aggregator (SGA) is a person registered with the Australian Energy Market Operator (AEMO) to supply electricity aggregated from one or more small generating units, which are connected to a distribution or transmission network.
-A small generating unit is owned, controlled and/or operated by a person who AEMO has exempted from the requirement to register as a Generator.
+A Small Resource Aggregator (SRA) is a person registered with the Australian Energy Market Operator (AEMO) to supply and consume electricity aggregated from one or more small production units, which are connected to a distribution or transmission network.
+A small production unit is owned, controlled and/or operated by a person who AEMO has exempted from the requirement to register as a Generator or an Integrated Resource Provider.

 Solar PV